adnichols/sysadvent/communicate-the-things.markdown

 This makes it perfectly clear where to find this file if you want to edit it.

+If you are moving things from one CM to another, tag the old ones too so people can tell which system is the source for a particular file.

-**Tell users about things they should know when they are running the CM manually or debugging it**
+#### Tell users about things they should know when they are running the CM manually or debugging it
 If there's important information you want people to know about when they run your CM in debug mode (presumably looking for problems) you can usually add notifications.
 Comments in the code are great if someone is